rbowen/modrewrite_and_friends/mod_rewrite.rst

 2.2 and earlier
 '''''''''''''''

-..
-TODO: Discussion of why you can't use RewriteLog in .htaccess files
+.. todo:: Discussion of why you can't use RewriteLog in .htaccess files

 2.4 and later
 '''''''''''''

-..
-TODO: Discussion of why you can't use rewrite logging in .htaccess files.
+.. todo:: Discussion of why you can't use rewrite logging in .htaccess files.

 Debugging rewrite rules
 ```````````````````````